 Yeah, without a doubt, Steven, like I say, I think more of us take a little insight into it.
-And some of this stuff is so easy to pick up, you don't have to be an expert.
-We could all see there was a white area on that bone.
-Just that alone, go with your gut feeling as a therapist.
+And some of this stuff is so easy to pick up.
+You don't have to be an expert.
+We could all see there was a white area on that phone.
+Just that alone go.
+We've got seen as a therapist.
 I think we're all on the right lines, you know.

-Well, many thanks again to you, Rob and Darren.
+Well, many thanks again to you, Robin down.
 It's been great to have you on the show.
 We will pester you until you come back and help us again.
 But that's all we got time for today.